 The communication skills associated with teaching are essential regardless of whether the student will go on to work in academia, the public sector or the private sector.
 Teaching experience, therefore, is among the academic requirements for the degree.
-This requirement is accomplished by completing (1) participating in the University TA orientation program to learn about pedagogy in general and the teaching system at Michigan State in particular, and (2) assisting a faculty member in the teaching of one course.
-The purpose of assisting a faculty member with the course is to improve the graduate student's skills in pedagogy.
-This may include giving classroom presentations, preparing of teaching materials for student learning, and developing skills with teaching technology.
-The graduate student must be guided and evaluated by the faculty member during this process, and, following completion of the course, the faculty member must complete the form "Faculty Evaluation of Teaching by a Graduate Student", which will be kept in the student's academic file.
-The form is intended to document that the teaching requirement has been fulfilled, as well as to inform the student of things they did well and/or areas where they need to improve for future success.
+This requirement is accomplished by completing (1) participating in the University TA orientation program to learn about pedagogy and teaching at Michigan State, and (2) assisting a faculty member in the teaching of one course.
+The purpose of assisting a faculty member with the course is to improve the graduate student's skills in teaching and learning.
+This may include designing active learning teaching materials and developing and implementing learner-centered pedagogical skills.